 Prenatal diagnosis is more common than you may guess.

-One in 22 babies has a ‘major congenital anomaly’, a difference in their genetics, health or development that is associated with significant medical care, disability, or early death.
-Many of whom are diagnosed during pregnancy.
-This statistic doesn’t routinely include babies lost before 20 weeks gestation or those with what medical teams consider ‘minor’ anomalies and differences.
+One in 22 babies has a “major congenital anomaly”, a difference in their genetics, health or development that is associated with significant medical care, disability, or early death.
+We know that most of these babies receive a diagnosis before they are born.
+Yet, there are even more babies who aren’t routinely counted in this statistic, including babies lost before 20 weeks gestation and babies who have anomalies or differences that are considered to be “minor”.
+Hence, many expectant parents receive a prenatal diagnosis.

-For many, the initial news of a possible fetal anomaly is only the start of the journey through the unexpected.
+For many, the initial news of a possible fetal anomaly or difference is only the start of the journey through the unexpected.